The ONLY 6 Things A Bass Beginner SHOULD Practice

 Initially the most important task of those two tasks is understanding rhythm - and being able to execute rhythm on the bass - the way a drummer does.

 Rhythm (which we addressed in #4 above) is something that has to be addressed with good time.
 Beginner Drummers are given exercises to build their own sense of time - often referred to as their internal clock.
-Working on your internal sense of time is something that I've never seen taught to beginner bass players - and it's a fundamental skill that's easily practiced and learned with two exercises that I lifted from a drummers book for beginners and should be required practice for bass players.
+Working on your internal sense of time is something that I've never seen taught to beginner bass players - and it's a fundamental skill that's easily practiced and learned with two exercises that I lifted from a book recommended to me by a drummer.
+I doubt 1 in 100 bass players own a copy of this book - these exercises should be required practice for bass players of all levels.

 #6 A Sequential Series Of Basslines To Songs